TrendyPanda/ToggleInventory/README.md

 # Soft dependancies
-[Essentials] is recogmended for the default perissions however the permissions are customisable in config.yml
+[Essentials] is recommended for the default perissions however the permissions are customisable in config.yml